 The surname Cheseborough was first found in Lincolnshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Cheseborough family

-Another 226 words (16 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Cheseborough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cheseborough research.
+Another 105 words (8 lines of text) covering the years 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Cheseborough History in all our PDF Extended History products and printed products wherever possible.

 Cheseborough Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cheseborough include Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.